Our lineup of speakers include industry and economic experts focused on the U.S. and the state of Montana.

 Patrick Barkey has served as director of the Bureau of Business and Economic Research since 2008.
 He has been involved with economic forecasting and policy research for more than 30 years, in both the private and public sectors.
 Before moving to Montana, he served as director of the Bureau of Business Research at Ball State University in Indiana for 14 years.
 He holds a B.A. and a Ph.D. in economics from the University of Michigan.

-Kate Binzen Fuller is an assistant professor and extension specialist in the Department of Agricultural Economics and Economics at Montana State University.
+Kate Binzen Fuller is an associate professor and extension specialist in the Department of Agricultural Economics and Economics at Montana State University.
 She holds a masters and Ph.D. from the University of California-Davis.
 Her research focuses on economic farm management decision-making, including understanding and interpreting USDA programs and policies, responding to pests and diseases, and issues surrounding leasing and land values.